fortunesecret/script-depot/Wifi-Optimize/README.md

 # Wifi-Optimize Suite

 A collection of PowerShell scripts for diagnosing and optimizing Wi-Fi connections on Windows.
+This suite provides tools for monitoring Wi-Fi performance, applying optimizations, and generating detailed reports.

 ## Scripts